 One crucial factor that contributes to the number of calories burned during weight lifting is the intensity of your workout.
 The intensity refers to the level of effort exerted during the exercises.
 High-intensity weight lifting routines involve lifting heavier weights or performing exercises that target multiple muscle groups simultaneously.
 By challenging your muscles with higher intensity exercises, your body requires more energy, leading to a greater calorie burn.

-See also How many calories in 200g chicken thigh
+See also How many calories is too little for a teenager

 Rest Periods and Metabolic Rate